facundocabrera/generator-tamagotchi/app/templates/docs/0001-first-touch.md

 # First Touch

+**You are the father of your code, as a tamagotchi pet, you will need to care of it.**

 ## Basic setup

 Before start be sure you already have read all the conventions from [here](./0007-conventions.md).

-Remember all the code will be under code review.
-You are the father of your code, and the responsible of create maintainable code base.

 Because you don't have code in your machine yet, we need to start cloning the
 repository: